trans-travel/trans-travel/us/nh.md

 ## Jails / Prisons

  * Trans women would typically be housed with men.
-However, if HB396's veto is overridden, this would always be the case.
  * Trans men would typically be housed with women.
-However, if HB396's veto is overridden, is signed, this would always be the case.
  * Nonbinary people would typically be housed according to sex assigned at birth.
-However, if HB396's veto is overridden, this would always be the case.

 ## Legal Definition of Sex

 Non-binary people are recognized for some purposes in New Hampshire, such as state IDs, but not birth certificates.

-However, if HB396's veto is overriden, transphobic definitions of sex would apply in some cases.

 ## Medical Care